Property Tax2026-03-16

 Short-Term vs Long-Term Rentals

 Airbnb-style short-term rentals often generate higher gross rental income due to frequent turnovers, but they trigger different tax rules compared to long-term leases.
 Long-term rentals qualify more easily as passive income with fewer participation hurdles.
 Reference Rev. Rul.
-2021-12 for IRS guidance on short-term rental activities.
+2021-12 for HMRC guidance on short-term rental activities.

 Choose based on your involvement level and goals.
 Short-term demands active management for repairs maintenance deduction and cleaning fees, while long-term suits hands-off investors maximising depreciation rental property.
-Consult IRS rules to optimise taxable rental income.
+Consult HMRC rules to optimise taxable rental income.

 Airbnb and Vacation Rentals